tensorflow/graphics/README.md

 If you use TensorFlow Graphics in your research, please reference it as:

     @inproceedings{TensorflowGraphicsIO2019,
-       author = {Valentin, Julien and Keskin, Cem and Pidlypenskyi, Pavel and Makadia, Ameesh and Sud, Avneesh and Bouaziz, Sofien}, title = {TensorFlow Graphics: Computer Graphics Meets Deep Learning}, year = {2019}
+       author = {Oztireli, Cengiz and Valentin, Julien and Keskin, Cem and Pidlypenskyi, Pavel and Makadia, Ameesh and Sud, Avneesh and Bouaziz, Sofien}, title = {TensorFlow Graphics: Computer Graphics Meets Deep Learning}, year = {2019}
     }